Pixel (973) 784-8402

 Family members who can recover include the deceased’s spouse, children, grandchildren, parents, siblings, and other dependents.
 However, family members must be able to show they suffered a loss due to the death.
 It’s often assumed that spouses, children, and parents suffered losses due to their loved one’s death, but grandchildren, siblings, and other dependents may have to provide additional evidence.

 The amount of compensation each family member can receive also depends on the degree of their presumed loss.
 This typically means the spouse receives the highest portion of money, and family members with equal relation to the deceased receive equal portions.
 However, the courts will attempt to distribute the compensation in a fair and equitable manner.
+In a wrongful death settlement, the proceeds or settlements are divided among eligible family members according to their relationship to the deceased and the extent of their losses, sometimes requiring court approval to ensure fairness.
+Failing to act promptly or missing the filing deadline could cause family members to lose their right to compensation.

 New Jersey’s Wrongful Death Statute of Limitations

 NJ Revised Statutes Section 2A:31-3 provides a two-year period for filing a wrongful death lawsuit.
-This is the same time limit that personal injury lawsuits have but differs in one key way.
+This is the same time limit that personal injury lawsuits have, but differs in one key way.
 The deadline for filing a personal injury lawsuit begins on the date of injury, while the deadline for filing a wrongful death lawsuit begins on the date of death.

 Since these dates may not be the same, the deadline for filing a wrongful death lawsuit and survival action arising from the same event can differ.
 The time limit for filing your wrongful death claim may also begin later if your loved one’s cause of death wasn’t immediately known.
 The best way to determine the exact time limit for filing your lawsuit is to work with an experienced accidental death attorney.